bzminer/bzminer/README.md

 - Eth + Alph (Nvidia only, experimental)
 - Etc + Alph (Nvidia only, experimental)

+Use the `max_dual_autotune_drop` option to change behavior of dual autotune. by default this is 0.92, which means autotune will attempt to get maximum hashrate for both algos, but keep first algo (eth) at 92% hashrate or higher

 BzMiner allows alternate/split mining by using the `multi_mine_type` option.
 Default is 0, parallel.
 By setting it to 1, the algorithms will take turns mining on the gpu.
 The duration they mine can be specified in the `multi_mine_ms` option, which takes an array [firstalgoms, secondalgoms]

 ## Overclock per Dual Mine Algo